William Henley (violinist): Biography

 The seminal reference book the Universal Dictionary of Violin & Bow Makers is based on his notes.
 The book was the first to include a significant number of American craftsmen.
 Henley travelled extensively as a performer, primarily with his quartet.
+His quartet, organised in 1907, consisted of Henley, Gertrude Crompton, James Lockyer and Gertrude Ess.
 It was during his trips, including a trip to America during the 1920s, that he gathered information for his book.